• COSPAR 2025

 Project C-SpaRC Cyprus Space Research & Innovation Centre:

-Microsats ifrastructure, SWx & Human Health
+Microsats infrastructure, SWx & Human Health

 Project IN-TIME Integrating instrumentation for the absolute dating of the sediments of Mars